Today's Thursday • 11 mins read

 Download a PDF version of this article.

-Finally, let’s repeat it, so we remember: amor fati means loving your fate without leaving your goals, and accepting the result with serenity, whatever it may be.
+Amor fati means loving your fate and accepting the result with serenity, without leaving your goals.

 As you go about your day, tell yourself: